 Procedures

 Admission control blocking can result from a PUCCH allocation which is too small for the quantity of traffic loading the cell.
-The optimisation procedure for this scenario is presented in Figure 48 of section 6.3
+The optimisation procedure for this scenario is presented in Figure 48 of section 6.3.

 Use of SON